-Swiss Life is a leading European provider of life and pensions and financial solutions.
-Swiss Life enables people to lead a self-determined life and has more than 160 years of experience in helping private and corporate clients prepare their financial future.
-The Swiss Life Group operates in Switzerland, France and Germany and has competency centres in Luxembourg, Liechtenstein and Singapore.
-Swiss Life Select, Tecis, Horbach, Proventus, Fincentrum, and Chase de Vere advisors choose suitable products for customers from the market according to the Best Select approach.
+Swiss Life is a leading European provider of life and pensions and financial solutions and enables people to lead a self-determined life.
+In Switzerland, France and Germany, Swiss Life offers individuals and corporations comprehensive and individual advice plus a broad range of own and partner products through its sales force and distribution partners such as brokers and banks.
+The Swiss Life Select, Tecis, Horbach, Proventus, Fincentrum, and Chase de Vere advisors choose suitable products for customers from the market according to the Best Select approach.
 Swiss Life Asset Managers offers institutional and private investors access to investment and asset management solutions.
-Moreover, Swiss Life provides multinational corporations with employee benefits solutions and high net worth individuals with structured life and pensions products.
-The subsidiaries Livit, Corpus Sireo, Beos, Mayfair Capital and Fontavis are also part of the Swiss Life Group.
-The Group employs a workforce of around 9800 and has at its disposal a distribution network of some 15800 advisors.
+Swiss Life provides multinational corporations with employee benefits solutions and high net worth individuals with structured life and pensions products.
+A number of subsidiaries are also part of the Swiss Life Group.
+At the end of 2021 the Swiss Life Group employed approximately 10 000 people worldwide and had a network of some 17 000 advisors.